libvips/php-vips/README.md

 * still need to do boxed types in `vips_call`

-  try reading an icc profile from an image, for example
+  try reading an icc profile from an image, for example, see `examples/vips_icc_profile.php`

 * `new_from_memory`, `new_from_array` etc.